These crazy-ass $720 Nikes lace themselves

 They're light on your feet

-We weighed them in at 0.9 pounds per shoe and 1.8 pounds for the pair.
+They weigh 0.9 pound per shoe and 1.8 pounds for the pair.
 Surprisingly, they don't feel clunky or heavy at all.

 The sensors got the fit right each time I put them on, and you can always use those buttons on the side to tighten or loosen them a little more.